kubernetes/enhancements/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots/README.md

 #### (a) inside the existing CSI external-provisioner

 Once populator is implemented inside the existing CSI external-provisioner, the CSI external provisioner:
-- Handles `VolumeSnapshotLink` CRD and `ReferenceGrant` CRD,
+1. Handles `VolumeSnapshotLink` CRD and `ReferenceGrant` CRD,
+2. Datasource is handled in the below reconciler loop:
-- Checks if `VolumeSnapshotLink` is specified as `DataSourceRef`:
+  - If `VolumeSnapshotLink` isn't specified as `DataSourceRef`: Do the existing provisioner behavior.
+  - Otherwise:
-  - If specified, check if the access to the `VolumeSnapshot` referenced by the `VolumeSnapshotLink` is allowed by any `ReferenceGrant`s:
+    - If namespace isn't specified in `VolumeSnapshotLink`: use the `VolumeSnapshot` referenced by the `VolumeSnapshotLink` as a SnapshotSource to pass to the CSI driver for provision.
+    - Otherwise:
-    - If allowed, use the `VolumeSnapshot` as a SnapshotSource to pass to the CSI driver for provision.
+      - If the access to the `VolumeSnapshot` referenced by the `VolumeSnapshotLink` is allowed by any `ReferenceGrant`s: Use the `VolumeSnapshot` as a SnapshotSource to pass to the CSI driver for provision.
+      - Otherwise: Do nothing (the `ReferenceGrant` check above will be repeated in the loop).

 To enable this feature in CSI external provisioner, `--cross-namespace-snapshot=true` command line flag needs to be passed to the provisioner for each CSI plugin.